-Your appeal will be considered by the Registry with the Associate Dean-Students, or nominee, within your School.
-You will receive your decision by e-mail, normally within three weeks (excluding bank holidays).
+Eligible appeals will be considered by a senior manager in your School who will review the appeal.
+You will receive your decision by e-mail, normally within three weeks, excluding University closures and bank holidays.

 What if I don't agree with the appeal decision?